District council (India)

-The Zila Panchayat or District Development Council or Mandal Parishad or District Panchayat is the third tier of the Panchayati Raj system and functions at the district levels in all states.
-A Zila Parishad is an elected body.
-Block Pramukh of Block Panchayat are also represented in Zila Parishad.
-The members of the State Legislature and the members of the Parliament of India are members of the Zila Parishad.
-The Zila parishad acts as the link between the state government and the village-level Gram Panchayat.
+The Zila Panchayat or District Development Council or Zilla Parishad or District Panchayat is the third tier of the Panchayati Raj system and functions at the district levels in all states.
+A Zila Parishad is an elected local body representing the entire rural area of a district.
+A District Panchayat is headed by a president, (also known as Adhyaksha), who is elected from among its elected members.
+The vice president (Upadhyaksha) assists the president.
+The executive functions are carried out by the chief executive officer or secretary, a senior administrative officer appointed by the state government.
+The Zila parishad acts as the link between the state government and the block-level Block Panchayat.

+The District Panchayat oversees development planning, coordination, and implementation of government schemes across rural areas of the district.

 Zila Parishad are Panchayats at Apex or District Level in Panchayat Raj Institutions, and Gram Panchayat is the base unit at village level in Panchayati Raj Institutions.